natario1/CameraView/README.md

 - [x] fix CropOutput class presumably not working on rotated pictures
 - [x] test video and 'frame' capture behavior, I expect some bugs there
-- [ ] simple APIs to draw grid lines
+- [x] simple APIs to draw grid lines
+- [ ] animate grid lines similar to stock camera app
+- [ ] check focus, not sure it exposes the right part of the image
 - [x] replace setCameraListener() with addCameraListener()
 - [ ] add a `sizingMethod` API to choose the capture size?
 Could be `max`, `4:3`, `16:9`...
 Right now it's `max`
 - [ ] pinch to zoom support